-During a visit to Potsdam in the Summer of 2020, I wanted to see something different since I believe I have seen the most traditional sights in town a few times.
-And since there are many exciting sights in Potsdam, I decided to see something that felt a bit more unusual than expected, and this is how I found my way into the Ruinenberg.
+During a visit to Potsdam in the Summer of 2020, I wanted to see something different since I have seen the most traditional sights in town a few times.
+Since there are many exciting sights in Potsdam, I decided to see something a bit more unusual than expected, and this is how I found my way into the Ruinenberg.

 A Short History of the Ruinenberg in Potsdam

-Ruinenberg is a 74-meter high hill located on the north side of the Sanssouci Palace.
+Ruinenberg is a 74-meter-high hill on the Sanssouci Palace’s north side.
 Around it, tons of big green trees were a fantastic place to cool down after a long summer walk around Potsdam.
-Historically, this hill used to be part of the partridge and pheasant hunting grounds from the Prussian kings when it was still called Hünenberg.
+Historically, this hill was part of the partridge and pheasant hunting grounds of the Prussian kings when it was still called Hünenberg.
 Frederick William I of Prussia used to hunt there.
 His son, Frederick the Great, decided to use the area for the future palace.

-Frederick the Great had a few plans for the area, besides the Sanssouci Palace, and some of them demanded a lot of water.
-There were plans for a fountain complex, a marble colonnade, and a Neptune Grotto, that can be visited today close to the Obelisk entrance in Sanssouci Park.
+Frederick the Great had several plans for the area besides the Sanssouci Palace, and some required a lot of water.
+These included a fountain complex, a marble colonnade, and a Neptune Grotto, which can be visited today near the Obelisk entrance in Sanssouci Park.

-Technically, the idea was to draw water from the Havel river through windmills and bring the water to the water tank on the hill.
-Then, it would flow under the park through a system of hollow tree trunks that would lead the water into the fountains.
+Technically, the idea was to draw water from the Havel River through windmills and bring it to the tank on the hill.
+Then, it would flow under the park through a system of hollow tree trunks, leading to the fountains.

-Even though Frederick the Great poured a lot of money into the project, it didn’t work.
-Mostly because of the lack of technical knowledge from the people that were hired to develop this.
+Even though Frederick the Great invested much money in the project, it didn’t work.
+This was primarily due to the lack of technical knowledge among those hired to develop it.

-It all came to a full stop in 1780, and, a couple of years before, the king wrote to Voltaire about the failed project, as you can read in the text below, that we found on Wikipedia.
+It all came to a complete stop in 1780, and a couple of years before, the king wrote to Voltaire about the failed project, as you can read in the text below that we found on Wikipedia.

 I wanted to have a water jet in my garden: Euler calculated the force of the wheels necessary to raise the water to a reservoir, from where it should fall back through channels, finally spurting out in Sans Souci.
 My mill was carried out geometrically and could not raise a mouthful of water closer than fifty paces to the reservoir.
 Vanity of vanities!
 Vanity of geometry!

 As a way to save the project somehow, Georg Wenzeslaus von Knobelsdorff and Innocente Bellavite were brought into the project.
-They designed some fake ruins that would resemble a Roman pillar, a round temple, and the surviving walls of a Roman theatre.
+They designed some fake ruins resembling Roman pillars, a round temple, and the surviving walls of a Roman theatre.
 These antique ruins gave the Ruinenberg in Potsdam its name.

-It was only a century after the construction of Sanssouci and its garden that Friedrich Wilhelm IV managed to realize Frederick the Great’s dream.
-Due to some technological improvements, mostly the steam engine and a modern piping system, the fountains that were designed years before, were put into place.
+Only a century after the construction of Sanssouci and its garden, Friedrich Wilhelm IV managed to realize Frederick the Great’s dream.
+Due to some technological improvements, mostly the steam engine and a modern piping system, the fountains designed years before were put into place.
 A building was also constructed to house the steam engine and the pump machine.
-You can see this building next to the Havel river disguised as a mosque, designed by Ludwig Persius.
+This building is next to the Havel River, disguised as a mosque designed by Ludwig Persius.

-Ludwig Persius also extended the Roman theatre wall on the Ruinenberg with a look-out tower that imitates a medieval watchtower.
-That tower received the name Norman Tower and was built by Ferdinand von Arnim in 1846 after Persius’s early death.
+Ludwig Persius also extended the Roman theatre wall on the Ruinenberg with a lookout tower that imitated a medieval watchtower.
+After Persius’s early death, Ferdinand von Arnim built the Norman Tower in 1846.

-The Ruinenberg is a great historical place to visit in Potsdam that most people don’t even know that is there.
-From the top, you have a unique view of the gardens in the Sanssouci Palace, as you can see in the drone video we shot from there.
-The fake ruins are unusual to see in a historical place like this.
-Still, it was quite interesting to understand more the reasons behind this during the research for this article.
+The Ruinenberg is a great historical site in Potsdam that most people don’t even know about.
+As you can see in the drone video we shot from the top, you have a unique view of the gardens in the Sanssouci Palace.
+The fake ruins are unusual in a historical place like this.
+Still, it was pretty interesting to understand more about the reasons behind this during the research for this article.

-If you want to visit the Ruinenberg in Potsdam, you need to find your way into Potsdam and follow the map below.
-It’s quite simple to get there and, if you do this in the summertime, you’d love how lush and green the hill is.
+If you want to visit the Ruinenberg in Potsdam, you must find your way there and follow the map below.
+It’s quite simple to get there and, if you do this in the summertime, you’ll love how lush and green the hill is.

 Ruinenberg, 14469